Book Update: Anamorphic Codes and 80-Year-Old Concealed Clues Discovered

 The Boxall Rubaiyat: A Rather Extraordinary Find

 Now, have a look at this.
 Watch the video.
 Specifically, keep your eyes peeled for the 35 second mark.
-What video does is m panning across form right to left focusing on the bottom edge of the cover on the Boxall Rubaiyat.
+What the video does is to pan across from right to left focusing on the bottom edge of the cover on the Boxall Rubaiyat.
 Initially what you'll see is a jumbled arrangement of lines and crosses that have no meaning at all.
 When I get to the left and end of the panning exercise, I return but this time panning from left to right AND gradually decreasing the viewing angle

 And it’s not just one edge of the book cover.
 Three edges of this book cover are covered in these anamorphic letters and numbers.
 Concealed writing, hidden for eight decades.